 Remeasurements of the net defined benefit liability, which comprise actuarial gains and losses are recognised in OCI.
-The Company determines the net interest expense (income) on the net defined benefit liability (asset) for the period by applying the discount rate used to measure the defined benefit obligation at the beginning of the annual period to the then-net defined benefit liability (asset), taking into account any changes in the net defined benefit liability (asset) during the period as a result of contributions and benefit payments.
+The Company determines the net interest expense (income) on the net defined benefit liability (asset) for the period by applying the discount rate used to measure the defined benefit obligation at the beginning of the annual period to the then-net defined benefit liability (asset), taking into account any changes in the net defined benefit liability (asset) are recognised in Contributions and benefit payments.
 Net interest expense and other expenses related to defined benefit plans are recognised in profit or loss.